Last updated on September 7th, 2021 at 04:12 pm

 - Overall, we rate Columbia Journalism Review Left-Center Biased based on editorial positions that moderately favor the left.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.

 Factual Reporting: HIGH

 Founded in 1961, The Columbia Journalism Review (CJR) is an American magazine for professional journalists published by the Columbia University Graduate School of Journalism.
-Its contents include news and media industry trends, analysis, professional ethics and stories behind news.
+Its contents include news and media industry trends, analysis, professional ethics, and stories behind the news.

 CJR discloses its masthead and names its authors.

 CJR is a nonprofit owned by the Columbia University Graduate School of Journalism through Columbia University.
 They disclose their major funders on the website as “Maria Moors Cabot Fund, Craig Newmark Philanthropies, the George Delacorte Center for Magazine Journalism Fund at The New York Community Trust, the Saul and Janice Poliak Center for the Study of First Amendment Issues, Puffin Foundation, Rockefeller Family & Associates, Schumann Media Center Inc., and R. Ted Weschler.”
 Advertising, donations, memberships, and subscriptions generate revenue.

 In review, CJR is a magazine and website that covers the news profession and journalism/media.
 The website typically provides criticism and analysis on the media, including our very own website.
 CJR typically does not use loaded language in their headlines such as this: Tracking journalist stoppages at the US border.
 This story is appropriately sourced to the Press Freedom Tracker as well as NBC San Diego.